Covid-19: FAQ for students

 Is the Library open?

-Yes, the Library is open Monday to Friday from 10:00 to 16:00.
+Yes, the Library is open Monday to Friday.
 You may stay at the Library for a maximum of one hour, and a maximum of 14 people may be in the Library at the same time.
 You may use the computers, printers and study areas.
 We ask you to clean the equipment and tables after use.
-The cleaning service of Codarts comes by twice a day for a cleaning round.

 Can I use all instruments and AV materials?